maxrpark/my-porfolio-blog-website/content/articles/Javascript-course-john-smilga.md

 ## About the course

 As usual, John delivers the best content you can look for, the course is perfect from the beginning to the end.
-The course covers everything thing you need to know about this language, from the most basics things to the lasted ES6 featured and more.
+The course covers everything thing you need to know about this language, from the most basic things to the lasted ES6 featured and more.

 After you finish this course, you will definitely start feeling like a web developer.